-We have read the short form prospectus of Cominar Real Estate Investment Trust (the "REIT") dated February 21, 2012 relating to the issue and sale of 7,973,000 Units of the REIT.
+We have read the short form prospectus of Cominar Real Estate Investment Trust (the "REIT") dated May 23, 2012 relating to the issue and sale of 6,330,000 trust units of the REIT.
 We have complied with Canadian generally accepted standards for an auditor's involvement with offering documents.

-We consent to the incorporation by reference in the above-mentioned prospectus of our report to the unitholders of Canmarc on the consolidated balance sheet of Canmarc Real Estate Investment Trust (as previously known as Homburg Canada Real Estate Investment Trust) as at December 31, 2010 and the consolidated statements of earnings and comprehensive earnings, unitholders' equity and cash flows for the period from May 25, 2010 to December 31, 2010.
-Our report is dated February 16, 2011.
+We consent to the incorporation by reference in the above-mentioned prospectus of our report to the unitholders of the REIT on the consolidated statements of financial position of Canmarc Real Estate Investment Trust as at December 31, 2011, December 31, 2010 and May 25, 2010 as well the consolidated statements of income and comprehensive income, changes in unitholders' equity and cash flows for the year ended December 31, 2011 and the period from May 25, 2010 to December 31, 2010.
+Our report is dated April 9, 2012.

-(signed) RSM Richter Chamberland LLP1

-Chartered Accountants Québec, Canada February 21, 2012
+(signed) RSM Richter Chamberland LLP1 Chartered Accountants Québec, Canada May 23, 2012